-Hawaii’s travel ban ended in the fall of 2020, and officially restarted travel back in mid-October.
-But months later, getting in isn’t as easy as it once was – and the rules are continually changing.
+Hawaii officially restarted travel back in mid-October, but months later, getting in isn’t as easy as it once was – and the rules are continually changing.

 Hawaii has stopped making all travelers quarantine upon arrival so long as they present a recent negative COVID-19 test – welcome news for anyone hoping to return to the islands.
 But scan through Hawaii travel restrictions at the Hawaii State Department of Health regulations, and working out exactly what will be required to enter isn’t easy.